-This table was the one piece in the room I was really on the fence about from the get go, and it took me a while to warm up to it.
-Honestly, I think she’s an acquired taste like a nice strong coffee.
+This table was the one piece in the room I was really on the fence about from the get-go, and it took me a while to warm up to it.
+Honestly, I think she’s an acquired taste, like a nice strong coffee.
 But now that she’s been in the room, I know I can’t live without her.
 Ashley managed to find this little lady on Chairish for a fraction of any others I’ve sourced.
-And the woman I bought her from supposedly has a matching dining room table according to her daughter.
+And the woman I bought her from supposedly has a matching dining room table, according to her daughter.
 Hmmmm, might have to stalk them.
 The brass shell planter is from The Savoy Flea.
-It was one of those finds that didn’t even hit the store floor.
+One of those finds that didn’t even hit the store floor.
 I had to have that bad boy.

-I recently met Nicole Cohen aka Sketch42 blog through Instagram.
-Can I just say her photography is amazing.
-She’s so incredibly talented, and I’m thankful to have met her and be able to call her an InstaBestie.
-When talking about photography and artwork for the room with Ashley from Decorist, I sent her Nicole’s print shop URL, and she went bonkers.
+I recently met Nicole Cohen aka Sketch42 blog, through Instagram.
+Can I just say her photography is amazing?
+She’s incredibly talented, and I’m thankful to have met her and call her an InstaBestie.
+When discussing photography and artwork for the room with Ashley from Decorist, I sent her Nicole’s print shop URL, and she went bonkers.
 I mean, there’s so much to choose from.
 It’s virtually impossible to pick just one.
 If you don’t know Nicole, I highly suggest checking her out.

 I told you we couldn’t pick just one photo!
 Nicole posted the Adidas print to her Instagram, and I immediately fell in love.
 Ashley picked the fiddle fig print, and paired together, it was a match made in heaven.
 That little white alabaster vase is from InstaBestie Rafael of The Beau Ideal.
 I swear I have the nicest Instagram friends.
 Raf owns this Chairish shop and sources the best vintage decor.
 He’s one of my secret sources, so shhhh, don’t tell anyone else.

 A few other favorite details in the room are this elephant hook and tassel.
 Again from my favorite gal, The Savoy Flea.
-If you’re visiting Chicago and into vintage shopping, I highly recommend stopping into Warehouse 55 where she has a booth.
+If you want to go vintage shopping in Chicago, I highly recommend stopping into Warehouse 55 where she has a booth.